 Several immunizations are required by the state of New Jersey and the University for all enrolled students.
-If you have not received the required vaccines, you can obtain them at UHS once you are eligible for services.
-You will be charged a fee for these immunizations.
+If you have not received the required vaccines (other than COVID vaccines), you can receive them at UHS once you are eligible for services.
+If a student does not receive a required immunization before arrival and receives a required vaccine at UHS, they will be charged a fee.

-Undergraduates, who do not receive the required vaccines prior to matriculation, will be charged a late fee and may have a hold put on their second-semester registration.
+Undergraduates who do not receive the required vaccines prior to matriculation will have a hold placed on their academic year sign-in for the fall semester.
 Graduate students will have a hold put on their registration until the immunizations are administered.

 Print a handout of this information to give to your primary care provider.